jbrinley/WP-Router/readme.txt

 			callback functions for specific HTTP methods (e.g., `GET`, `POST`, `PUT`, `DELETE`, etc.).
 			If the latter, the `default` key will be used if no other keys match the current request method.

 		* `page_arguments` - An array of query variables whose values will be passed as arguments to `page_callback`.
 If an argument is not a registered query variable, it will be passed as-is.

 		* `access_callback` - A callback to determine if the user has permission to access this page.
 If `access_arguments` is provided, default is `current_user_can`, otherwise default is `TRUE`.
 If the callback returns `FALSE`, anonymous users are redirected to the login page, authenticated users get a 403 error.

+			`access_callback` can be either a single callback function or an array specifying callback functions for specific HTTP methods (e.g., `GET`, `POST`, `PUT`, `DELETE`, etc.).
+			If the latter, the `default` key will be used if no other keys match the current request method.

 		* `access_arguments` - An array of query variables whose values will be passed as arguments to `access_callback`.
 If an argument is not a registered query variable, it will be passed as-is.

 		* `template` - An array of templates that can be used to display the page.
 If a path is absolute, it will be used as-is; relative paths allow for overrides by the theme.
 			The string `$id` will be replaced with the ID of the route.
 If no template is found,